First Marathon Horror Experience

 In hindsight I should have completed more longer runs, and only managed to hit 20 miles 2 weeks before the event.

-What sort of training activity do you recommend during the winter?
-Since the 7th of this month after 3 days rest, I have done a 6, 13, 6, and 9 miles with 1 days rest in between.
+What sort of training activity do you recommend I do before I launch into a marathon running program?
+I have picked up my running again and I have done a 6, 13, 6, and 9 miles with 1 days rest in between.
 The poor marathon experience is playing on my mind and feel I should be doing more?

 Any advice?